The high road to nowhere

 Taking the low road holds us back

 It was frustrating and depressing and hurtful enough to have SD rejecting me full-time in our home, but then seeing that exact behavior modeled for her by her mother in public only underlined that I would never and could never win… and precisely why.
 By ignoring me herself, HCBM sent the message to SD that ignoring me was okay.
 That not acknowledging me was okay.
 That I didn't deserve basic courtesy, manners, or respect from SD.
 And Dan, in not correcting SD's behavior, was telling SD the exact same thing.

 I'm not going to pretend like I didn't know my behavior that day was rude.
 Of course I knew.
 I'm a consummate hostess from a long line of consummate hostesses; I always know how to put on my party manners.
 But that day I was just done.

-HCBM took the low road at every opportunity and never apologized to anyone for it.
+HCBM took the low road at every opportunity for more than a decade and never apologized to anyone for it.
 Dan let her get away with it.
 Why should I be held to a higher standard?
 So yeah.
 For once, that one single time, I deliberately chose to sink to HCBM's level.
 Slum it on the low road.
 Check out the scenery down there.